 Autonomous vehicles face the challenge of providing efficient transportation while safely maneuvering in an uncertain environment.
 Uncertainties arise in various forms, among these are sensor inaccuracy and that the controlled ego vehicle is unable to perfectly predict future maneuvers and motion of surrounding vehicles, also known as target vehicles.
 To give an example, the ego vehicle must be prepared for a sudden target vehicle lane change maneuver.

-We develop Model Predictive Control (MPC) methods to advance autonomous driving.
-In MPC at every sampling time step an optimization problem is solved over a finite prediction horizon.
+We develop Model Predictive Control (MPC) methods to advance automated driving.
+In MPC, at every sampling time step, an optimization problem is solved over a finite prediction horizon.
 The result is a series of optimal input values for the considered prediction horizon.
 Then, only the first input is applied to the vehicle and the next optimization step begins, resulting in a closed loop controller.
-MPC effectively handles constraints that the vehicle must meet, e.g. lane boundaries, speed limits, and collision avoidance.
+MPC effectively handles constraints that the vehicle must meet, e.g., lane boundaries, speed limits, and collision avoidance.

 We tackle uncertainties in the environment by applying Stochastic Model Predictive Control (SMPC).
 Accounting for all uncertainties may result in overly conservative driving, greatly limiting performance, especially in urban driving situations.
-In some scenarios collision is even inevitable.
-In SMPC constraints are adapted, yielding so called chance-constraints.
-They are not required to always hold, but a probability parameter is chosen that specifies the probability of constraint satisfaction, considering system uncertainty.
+In some scenarios, collision is even inevitable.
+In SMPC, constraints are adapted, yielding chance-constraints.
+They are not required to always hold, but a probability parameter is chosen that specifies the desired probability of constraint satisfaction, considering system uncertainty.
 In other words, a lower probability parameter allows for constraint violation that occurs more often, however, performance is increased.

 Autonomous vehicle has drawn more attention in recent years as vehicle application is evolving to an increasingly intelligent and autonomous stage.
 What the Model Predictive Control considers is task of following a trajectory as an optimization problem in which the solution is the path the vehicle should take.